-SYMBYX is a fast-growing med-tech company founded in Sydney in late 2019.
-This month (July), it welcomed the publication of key research from its 2019-2020 Adelaide clinical trial in the UK’s prestigious BMC Neurology Journal.
+SYMBYX is a fast-growing med-tech company founded in Sydney in 2020.
+This month (July 2021), it welcomed the publication of key research from its 2019-2020 Adelaide clinical trial in the UK’s prestigious BMC Neurology Journal.
 Parkinson’s South Australia (PSA) partially funded the trial.

 The journal published the results of a 52-week trial involving two groups of patients that showed both statistical and clinical improvements across a wide range of motor and non-motor skills.
-The study involved the use of light therapy, known as photobiomodulation (PBM), which is being trialled by SYMBYX to treat a range of neurodegenerative conditions, among which Parkinson’s disease is the initial priority.
+The study involved the use of light therapy, known as photobiomodulation (PBM or light therapy), which is sold by SYMBYX to treat a range of neurodegenerative conditions, among which Parkinson’s disease is the initial priority.
 The results, published on 2 July 2021 by BMC found that measures of patent mobility, cognition, dynamic balance and fine motor skill were significantly improved with PBM treatment for 12 weeks and up to one year.

 “Many individual improvements were above the minimal clinically important difference, the threshold judged to be meaningful for participants,” the research stated.
 “Individual improvements varied but many continued for up to one year with sustained home treatment.
 No side effects of the treatment were observed.”